pqi1/finalProject/README.md

 # finalProject

-In this final project I am going to build up a super mario brother game.
-I am following a tutorial on youtube.
-In this project I will use a game frame called libGdx.
-I have use it for the flappy bird game.
+This is a super Mario likly game.
+I used libgdx and android studio.
+LibGDX is a free game development application framework.
+It can do cross platform development.
+I followed a tutorial on youtube and build up the game from scratch.

 Tutorial: https://www.youtube.com/watch?v=a8MPxzkwBwo&list=PLZm85UZQLd2SXQzsF-a0-pPF6IWDDdrXt&index=1